 The protons within the two beams are grouped in bunches which are squeezed down in size to increase the chances of a collision.
-In the released data, the bunches crossed every 25 ns.
-The event reconstruction is affected by multiple inelastic pp collisions in a single bunch crossing and by collisions in neighbouring bunch crossings, referred to as "pile-up".
-The number of interactions per bunch crossing ranges from about 8 to 45.
+In the released data, the bunches crossed every 50 ns.
+There were about 30 collisions on average per bunch-crossing.

 Luminosity is one of the most important parameters of the LHC.
 The higher the luminosity, the more data the experiments can gather to allow them to observe rare processes.
-The released 13 TeV ATLAS Open Data collision events, after applying quality criteria for the beam, data and detector, correspond to an integrated luminosity of 10.06 ± 0.37 fb-1 .
+However, increasing luminosity increases pile-up which presents a challenge for physics analyses to successfully identify collisions of interest resulting from signal processes.

 The primary vertex stems from the high transverse momentum inelastic collision of two protons.
 In a typical collision event, several primary vertices along the beam are produced.
 It is important to correctly identify them from the many low transverse momentum proton-proton interactions, so called minimum bias events.

 The event display at the top of this page shows a candidate (Z) boson decaying into two muons with 11 reconstructed vertices.
 This event was recorded on April 24th and is typical for the 2011 environment with high pile-up.

 The reconstruction of primary vertices is important for many physics studies, including searches for new particles, identifying jets containing (b)-quarks or taus and reconstruction of exclusive (b)-quark decays.